pharo-open-documentation/pharo-wiki/General/Refactorings.md

 ## Introduction

 Pharo offers many automatic refactoring tools.
-Therefore, the objective of this tutorial is to present what refactorings are, when to apply them, how to apply them and to show any possible inconvenience before using them.
+This tutorial presents what refactorings are, when and how to apply them and to show any possible inconvenience before using them.

 ## What is refactoring?